nerabits/Surge-Manual/dns.md

 # DNS

-To implement complex DNS features, Surge has its own DNS client implementation.
-It may perform different behaviors to system DNS implementation.
+Surge uses a customized DNS client to support advanced features.
+It may behave differently from the DNS client of your operating system.

 ### Upstream DNS Server

-By default, Surge uses system's DNS server address settings.
-You may override it using ['dns-server'](/dns-override.md) option.
+Surge uses the DNS server addresses from the operating system by default.
+You can override them using ['dns-server'](/dns-override.md) option.

 ### Details

-To boost performance Surge will send DNS query to all DNS servers simultaneously, just like dnsmasq with '--all-servers' parameter.
+Surge simultaneously queries all DNS servers to improve performance, similar to dnsmasq with '--all-servers' parameter.
 The first answer from servers will be used.
 Surge iOS app and Surge Dashboard will show which server responds first.

-If Surge has not received answer from any server in 2 seconds, it will resend the question to all servers again.
-After 4 times retries, Surge will stop lookup and report a DNS error.
+If Surge has not received any answer in 2 seconds, it will query all servers again.
+After 4 retries, Surge will give up and report DNS error.

-Some domain may have a poor NS server, so that the DNS server may return an empty answer due to server-side timeout or other connectivity issues.
-Surge will report an empty DNS error, if **all** servers return explicit empty answers, or some servers return empty answers and the others have not responded in 2 seconds.
+Some domain names may have poorly-performing authoritative name servers, causing upstream DNS servers to return empty answer due to server-side timeout or other connectivity issues.
+Surge will report empty DNS error if **all** upstream DNS servers explicitly return empty DNS answers, or if some servers return empty answers and others fail to respond in 2 seconds.

-When IPv6 is available and enabled, Surge DNS client will send A and AAAA questions to upstream DNS Server.
-In current version, which answer will be used depends on which answer returns first.
+When IPv6 is available and enabled, Surge DNS client will send both A and AAAA questions to upstream DNS Servers.
+The first A or AAAA answer returned will be used.